alexocode/talks/social/you-know-nothing/you-know-nothing.md

 - Questions you had and their answers
 - Reference for you

+^
+To close my talk: I would like to introduce myself again, the wholesome me

 ---
 [.background-color: #47B386]
 [.footer-style: #FFF186, Trim Poster, alignment(right), line-height(0.8), text-scale(1.0)]